rootcoode56/InterviewSim/README.md

 ### Lightweight Runtime Evaluation

-- Implemented / contributed to the lightweight evaluation path used directly inside the Unreal interview runtime.
+- Implemented/contributed to the lightweight evaluation path used directly inside the Unreal interview runtime.
 - Designed the evaluation flow so that the candidate receives structured assessment data without blocking the core interview lifecycle.
 - Supported preservation of evaluation results for each submitted answer.